demvsystems/cloudwatch-to-slack-lambda/README.md

     variables = {
       SLACK_WEBHOOK = "https://hooks.slack.com/services/<some hash>"
       CHANNEL_NAME  = "my_channel"
-      USERNAME      = "sns-to-slack-lambda"
+      USERNAME      = "cloudwatch-to-slack-lambda"
       LOG_LEVEL     = "error"
     }
   }
 }

-// Allow the SNS topic to invoke the lambda function resource "aws_lambda_permission" "this" {
+// Allow the Cloudwatch log to invoke the lambda function

+resource "aws_lambda_permission" "this" {
-  statement_id  = "AllowSNSToSlackLambdaExecutionFromSNS"
+  statement_id  = "AllowCloudwatchToSlackTrigger"
-  action        = "lambda:invokeFunction"
+  action        = "lambda:InvokeFunction"
   function_name = "${aws_lambda_function.this.function_name}"
-  principal     = "sns.amazonaws.com"
+  principal     = "logs.eu-central-1.amazonaws.com" // differs between regions
-  source_arn    = "${aws_sns_topic.this.arn}"
 }

+resource "aws_cloudwatch_log_subscription_filter" "this" {
+  name            = "cloudwatch-to-slack-logfilter"
+  log_group_name  = "my_log_group" //The log group which should be subscribed to filter_pattern  = "ERROR" // Only passes log entries, which contain ERROR destination_arn = "${aws_lambda_function.this.arn}"
+  depends_on      = ["aws_lambda_permission.this"]
+}
 ```

-This is a minimal working example to send a message on the created SNS topic
+This is a minimal working example to subscribe to a log group and pass entries
+to the lambda, which match a specific pattern.
+The lambda sends those entries
-and receive the message in slack through the lambda.
-Keep in mind that the
-lambda isn't capable of logging to cloudwatch so far.
-Also note if you deploy
+to slack.
+Keep in mind that the lambda isn't capable of logging to cloudwatch
-your lambda into a VPC that the lambda needs internet access to be able to send
+so far.
+Also note if you deploy your lambda into a VPC that the lambda needs
-the messages to slack.
+internet access to be able to send the messages to slack.